 Some of the busier beaches outside the main villages, including Aliki, Drios, and Piso Livadi, have enough hotels, tavernas, and mini-markets within walking distance that they feel like unofficial villages.

-What to Do in Paros?
+What are the best things to do in Paros?

 The best things to do in Paros include swimming and sunning on golden sand beaches, checking out the weird rock formations at Kolymbithres Beach, visiting Paros Park (a large recreation area with a lighthouse, hiking trails, rock formations, caves, an open-air cinema, and sparkling Monastiri Beach), a day trip to Antiparos, a day trip to Naxos, strolling by the Old Port of Naoussa and checking out its shops and nightlife, enjoying a sunset cocktail and meze at the seafront tavernas in Parikia, exploring the historical and archaeological sites, and visiting the traditional village Lefkes.